nelanab/CalculatorChallenge/README.md

 ### 2. Create an sql database named calculator on localhost

-### 3. Create a table named results with values id, results, calculated. id should be an int, results should be varchar, and calculated should be get the datetime of when the row is inserted into the table.
+### 3. Create a table named results with values id, results, calculated. id should be an int, results should be varchar, and calculated should be the datetime of when the row is inserted into the table.

 ### Live site can be viewed at www.anabnlsn.com/calculator